WalenPiotr/event-solution/README.md

 To view live demo of this app please visit: http://46.101.246.218:3999/

-To view interactive docs (swagger ui) of this app visit: http://46.101.246.218:4000/api
+To view interactive docs (swagger ui) of API visit: http://46.101.246.218:4000/api

 ## Getting Started